IyvonneAyoyi/wireframing/README.md

 - **Component System:** Reusable design components (like buttons, nav bars) save time and ensure consistency.
 - **Prototyping Features:** You can add clickable interactions to simulate user flow without exporting to another tool.
 - **Free Plan Available:** Offers generous features even on the free plan, making it accessible for beginners and teams.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development process by providing a **visual blueprint** before coding begins.
+It ensures clarity, alignment, and efficiency across the team.

+Below are the main benefits of wireframing in Software Development:

+### 1. Guides the Design Process

+Wireframes act as a **foundation for the design**, showing the structure and flow of the application before adding colors, images, and styles.

+Example: A wireframe of a booking system homepage can highlight content placement (e.g., search bar, booking button) before visual design decisions are made.

+This helps designers focus on **usability and functionality** first, ensuring the product meets user needs.

+### 2. Facilitates Communication Among Team Members

+Wireframes provide a **common reference point** for developers, designers, and stakeholders.
+Instead of discussing abstract ideas, teams can visualize where content, navigation, and functionality will be placed.

+Example: In a hotel booking system, showing a wireframe of the checkout page makes it easier for the development team to understand acceptance criteria such as “The checkout button must lead to a confirmation page.”

+### 3. Saves Time and Resources

+Issues with structure or navigation can be identified and resolved **early in the design stage**, before coding begins.

+Making changes to a wireframe is far quicker and cheaper than rewriting code.

+### 4. Improves User Experience (UX)

+Wireframes allow teams to test **user flows and navigation** before development.

+Example: A low-fidelity wireframe of a booking system can reveal whether users can easily move from “Select Room” → “Checkout” without confusion.

+This helps avoid User Experience(UX) problems later in production.

+### 5. Supports Agile Development

+In agile teams, wireframes provide a **lightweight, iterative artifact** that can evolve with user feedback.

+They help define **user stories and acceptance criteria** by clearly showing expected functionality.